abdreams/CompetitiveProgramming/README.md

 ### Running the Project

-After setting everything up, run your project using:
+After setting everything up, you can run your project using:

 ```bash
 npm start
 ```

-This will give you a working implementation with a portfolio table that allows selecting different portfolios.
-Upon selection, the pie chart in the Portfolio Diversity section updates to display the respective portfolio's data using React, Tailwind CSS, and Chart.js.
+This will give you a working implementation with a portfolio